×

 Our office is open daily and our hours are generally from 9:00 am to 4:00 pm Hawaii Standard Time.

 Check-in is at 3:00 pm Hawaii Standard Time.
 Whenever possible, we will try to accommodate checking in earlier than 3:00 pm if the unit is ready and available but we cannot guarantee availability.
 Please contact us no later than 3 days prior to your arrival to provide your flight information and or to make special arrangements.
-If you need to check-in BEFORE NOON an early check-in fee equal to one half the nightly rate shall apply as long as the unit is vacant, clean and ready to occupy.
+If you need to check in BEFORE NOON an early check-in fee equal to one half the nightly rate plus taxes and any applicable fees shall apply provided the unit is vacant, clean and ready to occupy.

 • What if I arrive after the office is closed?